j842/jpf/README.md

 - Auto schedules *REMAINING* work for projects, from date specified in settings.csv
 - Does nothing for historical work or review - this data is not kept in any way.
 - Constraints are:
-   - resources (people) availability; can have multiple on a task (will finish as quickly as it can)
+   - resources (people) availability; can have multiple on a task (will finish as quickly as it can).
-   - blocking resources will prevent a task starting until they are avaialable.
+   - blocking resources will prevent a task starting until they are available.
-   - contributing resources will help if they are free, but are not essential to start.
+   - contributing resources will help if they are free, but are not essential to progress the task.
-   - number of dev days per task total (at full capacity),
-   - minimum calendar days to complete a task,
+   - minimum calendar days to complete a task.
-   - multiple cross-team dependencies on other tasks,
+   - any cross-team dependencies on other tasks.
-   - available capacity per person (max availability specified in teams.csv, based on BAU workload),
+   - available capacity per person (max availability specified in teams.csv, based on BAU workload).
-   - specified holiday periods
+   - specified holiday periods.

 ## Running jpf